youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

    elements within the DOM tree after startup completes.
  - `wbStartupCntLayoutBoxes*`: Lists the number of layout boxes within the layout tree after startup completes.
  - `wbStartupCntRenderTrees*`: Lists the number of render trees that were generated during startup.
  - `wbStartupCntRequestedImages*`: Lists the number of images that were requested during startup.

+#### Browse Horizontal Scroll Events
+ - `wbBrowseHorizontalCntDomHtmlElements*`: Lists the number of HTML elements in existence after the event.
+This includes HTML elements that are no longer in the DOM but have not been garbage collected yet.
+ - `wbBrowseHorizontalCntDocumentDomHtmlElements*`: Lists the number of HTML elements within the DOM tree after the event.
+ - `wbBrowseHorizontalCntLayoutBoxes*`: Lists the number of layout boxes within the layout tree after the event.
+ - `wbBrowseHorizontalCntLayoutBoxesCreated*`: Lists the number of new layout boxes that were created during the event.
+ - `wbBrowseHorizontalCntRenderTrees*`: Lists the number of render trees that were generated by the event.
+ - `wbBrowseHorizontalCntRequestedImages*`: Lists the number of images that were requested as a result of the event.

+#### Browse Vertical Scroll Events
  - `wbBrowseVerticalCntDomHtmlElements*`: Lists the number of HTML elements in existence after the event.
 This includes HTML elements that are no longer in the DOM but have not been garbage collected yet.